-SCCM Task Sequence deployment Orchestrator is used by organizations to manage the deployment of Operating System Task Sequences effectively.
+SCCM Task Sequence deployment Orchestrator is a free front-end tool used by organizations to manage the deployment of Operating System Task Sequences effectively.
 It is a utility built on best practices, learnings & insights of industry experts.

-The orchestrator helps IT Managers and SCCM administrators implement an Agile approach to SOE design and management.
-SCCM engineers can move from Development, Test through to Production all within the same window and with the same set of Task Sequence variables and parameters.
+The orchestrator is secure by design and helps IT Managers and SCCM administrators implement an Agile approach to SOE design and management.
+SCCM engineers can move from Development, Test through to Production all within the same window and with the same set of Task Sequence variables and configurations.

-Watch the video on the right before reading the remaining content on this page.
+Watch the below video before reading the remaining content on this page.
 The video walks you through the operational view of the SCCM Task Sequence deployment Orchestrator.

 Security and Authentication.